-1. Wisconsin law permits an individual to surreptitiously record any conversation in which one party to the conversation has given his/her permission (Wis.
-Stat. § 968.31 (2)(b)).

-- 2. Investigators may surreptitiously record any conversation during the course of a criminal investigation in which the investigator reasonably believes that such a recording will be lawful and beneficial to the investigation. - 3.
-Investigators shall not surreptitiously record another office member.
+- 1. Wisconsin law permits an individual to surreptitiously record any conversation in which one party to the conversation has given his/her permission (Wis.
+Stat.
+968.31 (2)(b). - 2.
+Investigators may surreptitiously record any conversation, during the course of a criminal investigation in which the investigator reasonably believes that such a recording will be lawful and beneficial to the investigation. - 3.
+Investigators shall not surreptitiously record another agency member.

-H. CRITICAL INCIDENT PROTOCOL
+H. OFFICER INVOLVED DEATH / CRITICAL INCIDENT PROTOCOL

-- 1. A critical incident for the purpose of this policy is any police action or activity that directly or indirectly results in great bodily harm or death to any person. - Involved Investigator(s) and/or witness investigator(s) shall not review any BWC recording prior to providing a formal statement to the designated investigators, unless specifically authorized by the Chief Investigator or his/her designee. - 3.
-The outside agency lead investigator shall make the determination if the involved investigator(s) will be permitted to view the recorded data. - 4.
-This section does not prohibit investigators involved in critical incidents with ongoing exigency from viewing body-worn camera recordings that may aid the present investigation (e.g., suspect descriptions, suspect vehicles, direction of travel, etc.). - 5.
-Investigators involved in a Critical Incident and/or an officer-involved death should cease recording once it is determined the scene is secured.
+- 1. Investigator(s) involved in an officer involved death or critical incident, and/or any witness investigator(s) shall not review any BWC recording prior to providing a formal statement to the designated outside lead investigators. - 2.
+The outside agency lead investigator shall make the determination if the involved investigator(s) will be permitted to view the recorded data. - This section does not prohibit investigators involved in an officer involved death or critical incident, with ongoing exigency from viewing body worn camera recordings that may aid the present investigation (e.g., suspect descriptions, suspect vehicles, direction of travel, etc.). - 4.
+Investigators involved in a critical incident and/or an officer involved death should cease recording once it is determined the scene is secured.
 The BWC shall be given to an on-scene supervisor who will maintain chain of custody.
-The supervisor shall ensure that BWC recordings are uploaded and/or archived as directed by the designated investigators. - 6.
-When responding to a Critical Incident that is not an active scene and which is being investigated by another agency, investigators shall not activate their body-worn cameras unless instructed to do so by a supervisor of the lead investigating agency.
+The supervisor shall ensure that BWC recordings are uploaded and/or archived as directed by the designated investigators. - When responding to a Critical Incident that is not an active scene and being investigated by another agency, investigators shall not activate their body worn cameras unless instructed to do so by a supervisor of the lead investigating agency.